transition.

 98 | Stegotetrabeladon

-With its massively long and curved tusks, this is but one of twelve known species of stegodon.
-In the past, stegodons were believed to be the ancestors of elephants and mammoths, but it is currently believed that they have no modern descendants.
-See?
-We can be serious.
+With its massively long and curved tusks, the stegotetrabeladon was but one of twelve known species of stegodon.
+Stegodons were once believed to be the ancestors of elephants and mammoths, but it is now believed that they have no modern descendants.

 T99.jpg